Electoral history of John A. Macdonald: Dominion election, 1887

 ^{1} Prime Minister when election was called; Prime Minister after the election.

 ^{2} Leader of the Opposition when election was called; Leader of the Opposition after the election.

 ^{3} Election returns in 1887 did not require candidates to declare party affiliation.
 Many candidates did not list a party affiliation.

-Federal election, 1891
+Dominion election, 1891

 Election poster from Macdonald's last election.

 The 1891 election was Macdonald's last.
 Macdonald, aged 76, again led the Conservatives to victory, his sixth, albeit with a reduced majority.
 His opponent in the 1891 election was Wilfrid Laurier, the new leader of the Liberals.
 Macdonald died three months after the election.